Keyboard shortcuts

 tree-sitter generate [OPTIONS] [GRAMMAR_PATH] # Aliases: gen, g

 If there is an ambiguity or local ambiguity in your grammar, Tree-sitter will detect it during parser generation, and it will exit with a Unresolved conflict error message.
-To learn more about conflicts and how to handle them, check out the section on Structuring Rules Well in the user guide.
+To learn more about conflicts and how to handle them, see the section on Structuring Rules Well in the user guide.

 Options